-PTSD can occur after any perceived traumatic event.
-Individuals suffering from PTSD are diagnosed by a medical professional.
+Post-traumatic stress disorder can occur after any perceived traumatic event.
+Individuals suffering from this mental health condition are diagnosed by a medical professional.
 Symptoms include feeling upset, anxious, jittery, numb, losing interest in activities, and avoiding situations.
 Some people have vivid memories, nightmares, flashbacks, and panic attacks.
-PTSD can change behavior and lead to drug or alcohol abuse.
+Post-traumatic stress disorder can change behavior and lead to drug or alcohol abuse.
 Relationships with friends and family members can be impacted.
-PTSD is usually treated with medication and counseling.
+It is usually treated with medication and counseling.

 Is PTSD Covered Under Workers’ Comp?